-The Town of Smithfield is committed to the protection of its environment & natural resources through various programs designs to reduce adverse impacts associated with land use activities created by commercial and non-commercial land development.
+The Town of Smithfield is committed to the protection of its environment & natural resources through programs designed to reduce adverse impacts associated with land use activities created by commercial and non-commercial land development.

 Stormwater includes rainfall, snow melt, and all other forms of precipitation that flows off of driveways, parking lots, roofs and other hard surfaces into the local drainage system rather than soaking into the ground.
 The drainage system includes storm sewers, ditches, culverts, streams and roadside swales that carry stormwater away from roads and private property.

 Stormwater runoff picks up pollutants like trash, chemicals, oils, and dirt/sediment that can harm our rivers, streams, lakes, and coastal waters.
-To protect these resources, communities, construction companies, industries, and others, use stormwater controls, known as best management practices (BMPs).
-These BMPs filter out pollutants and/or prevent pollution by controlling it at its source.
+To protect these resources, communities, construction companies, industries, and others, use stormwater controls, known as Stormwater Control Measures (SCMs).
+SCMs filter out pollutants and/or prevent pollution by controlling it at its source.

 Educational Brochures (courtesy of CWEP):